Sidney Reilly: Career with British intelligence

 British intelligence adhered to its policy of publicly saying nothing about anything.
-Yet Reilly's espionage successes did garner indirect recognition.
-After a formal recommendation by Sir Mansfield "C" Smith-Cumming, Reilly, who had received a military commission in 1917, was awarded the Military Cross on 22 January 1919, "for distinguished services rendered in connection with military operations in the field".
-This vaguely-worded citation misled later biographers such as Richard Deacon to wrongly conclude that Reilly's medal was bestowed for valorous military feats against the Imperial German Army during the Great War of 1914–1918 however most later biographers agree the medal was bestowed due to Reilly's anti-Bolshevik operations in southern Russia.
+Yet Reilly's espionage successes did garner recognition.
+After a formal recommendation by Sir Mansfield "C" Smith-Cumming, Reilly, who had received a military commission in 1917, was awarded the Military Cross on 22 January 1919 "for distinguished services rendered in connection with military operations in the field".
+This vaguely-worded citation misled later biographers such as Richard Deacon to conclude that Reilly's medal was bestowed for valorous military feats against the Imperial German Army during the Great War of 1914–1918; however, most later biographers agree the medal was bestowed due to Reilly's anti-Bolshevik operations in southern Russia.

-Reilly's most skeptical biographer, Andrew Cook, asserts that Reilly's SIS-specific career has been greatly embellished as he wasn't accepted as an agent until 15 March 1918.
+Reilly's most sceptical biographer, Andrew Cook, asserts that Reilly's SIS-specific career has been greatly embellished as he wasn't accepted as an agent until 15 March 1918.
 He was then discharged in 1921 because of his tendency to be a rogue operative.
 Nevertheless, Cook concedes that Reilly previously had been a renowned operative for Scotland Yard's Special Branch and the Secret Service Bureau which were the early forerunners of the British intelligence community.
 Historian Christopher Andrew, a professor at the University of Cambridge with a focus on the history of the intelligence services, described Reilly's secret service career overall as "remarkable, though largely ineffective".